rhyslwells/Data-Archive/content/uncleaned/Gradient Descent.md

-#ml
+---
+title:
+tags:
+  - ml
+---

+>[!Summary]
-Gradient descent is an optimization algorithm used to minimize errors in a model by adjusting its parameters iteratively.
+> Gradient descent is an optimization algorithm used to minimize errors in a model by adjusting its parameters iteratively.
 It works by moving in the direction of the steepest decrease of the [[loss function]].

 ## Q&A's